-They say beauty is in the eyes of the beholder and that’s especially true when stickworm fishing.
+They say beauty is in the eyes of the beholder, especially when stickworm fishing.

-The three-time B.A.S.S. winner rigs the ZinkerZ Texas style with a 5/16-ounce tungsten worm weight and a 4/0 or 5/0 Mustad Sure Grip straight shank hook.
+The three-time B.A.S.S. winner rigs the ZinkerZ Texas style with a 5/16-ounce tungsten worm weight and a 4/0 or 5/0 Mustad Grip straight shank hook.
 If the fish continue to ignore his offering, Browning will switch to a 3/8- or 1/2-ounce weight to trigger a reaction strike.
-“If I can get them to bite a bigger, faster moving bait I feel like I can cover more water,” he says.
-However he will drop down to a 3/16-ounce weight to present a slower fall to picky fish.
-Browning flips the lure to heavy cover with a 7 1/2-foot St. Croix Legend Extreme rod and Team Lew’s Lite Speed Spool baitcast reel filled with 16- or 20-pound test Gamma Fluorocarbon line.
+“If I can get them to bite a bigger, faster-moving bait, I feel like I can cover more water,” he says.
+However, he will drop to a 3/16-ounce weight to present a slower fall to picky fish.
+Browning flips the lure to heavy cover with a 7 1/2-foot St. Croix Legend Xtreme rod and Team Lew’s Lite Speed Spool baitcast reel filled with 16- or 20-pound test Gamma Fluorocarbon line.

 Trying to impart too much action is a common mistake Browning sees anglers make when fishing a stickworm.
-“It really doesn’t have a lot of action but in clear water you can see when it falls it kind of spirals down,” he says.
+“It doesn’t have a lot of action, but in clear water, you can see when it falls, it kind of spirals down,” he says.
 “So it has a little bit of action on the fall.”

 So the simplicity of the stickworm makes it an ideal lure for beginners.
-“The best thing is you don’t have to do a lot with it,” Browning says.
-“If you can learn how to pitch and flip with it you will be in great shape because you don’t have to put a lot of action into the bait itself.”
+“The best thing is you don’t have to do much with it,” Browning says.
+“If you can learn how to pitch and flip with it, you will be in great shape because you don’t have to put a lot of action into the bait itself.”

 The versatility of the stickworm allows Browning to fish it in shallow and deep water.
 If he is fishing water with visibility of 18 inches to 2 feet, Browning will probe the depths with a ZinkerZ on a Texas or Carolina rig.